 Learning to work efficiently is the first step to work-life balance.
-If we are working the same way we worked 5 years ago, we are probably not working as effectively as we could be.
+If we are working the same way we worked 5 years ago, we will probably not work as effectively as we could be.

 - Learn keyboard shortcuts.
 Over time, these make a difference and will shift your mentality towards efficiency.

-A quick Google Search on “how to work efficiently” will reveal great ideas that are easy to carry out.
+A quick Google search on “how to work efficiently” will reveal great ideas that are easy to carry out.

-See you at the after party,
+See you at the after-party,

-nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
-E.G. “He has a nasty fork ball”.
+nasty: an unreal maneuver of incredible technique, ridiculously good, tricky, and manipulative but with the result that can’t help but be admired, a phrase used to describe someone good at something.
+“He has a nasty forkball.”

 If you felt this post was valuable, please subscribe here.
 I promise no spamand “like” us on Facebook.
 I read all comments below.
 Thank you!